1939 Oregon Webfoots football team

 The 1939 Oregon Webfoots football team represented the University of Oregon in the Pacific Coast Conference (PCC) during the 1939 college football season.
 Led by second-year head coach Tex Oliver, the Webfoots compiled a 3–4–1 record (3–3–1 in PCC, fifth), outscored their opponents 101 to 74, and recorded three shutouts.

+Oregon was not ranked in the final AP poll, but it was ranked at No. 49 in the 1939 Williamson System ratings, and at No. 50 in the Litkenhous Ratings.

 Oregon played three home games on campus at Hayward Field in Eugene and one at Multnomah Stadium in Portland.